-COC CUL/TRI-3/ MM CUL/TRI-3 CULTURAL AND TRIBAL RESOURCES MITIGATION AND MONITORING PLAN (CTRMMP) Prior to the start of ground disturbance, the project owner shall submit the CTRMMP, as prepared by or under the direction of the CRS, to the CPM for review and approval.
+COC CUL/TRI-3/ MM CUL/TRI-3 Cultural and Tribal Resources Mitigation and Monitoring Plan (CTRMMP).
+Prior to the start of ground disturbance, the project owner shall submit the CTRMMP, as prepared by or under the direction of the CRS, to the CPM for review and approval.
 The CTRMMP shall follow the content and organization of the draft model CTRMMP, provided by the CPM, and the authors' name(s) shall appear on the title page of the CTRMMP.
 The CTRMMP shall identify measures to minimize potential impacts to cultural and tribal cultural resources.
 Implementation of the CTRMMP shall be the responsibility of the CRS and the project owner.
 Copies of the CTRMMP shall reside with the CRS, alternate CRS, each CRM, and the project owner's on-site construction manager.
-No ground disturbance shall occur prior to CPM approval of the CTRMMP that describe or map the location(s) of cultural and tribal cultural resources shall be designated as confidential.
+No ground disturbance shall occur prior to CPM approval of the CTRMMP, unless such activities are specifically approved by the CPM.
+Portions of the CTRMMP that describe or map the location(s) of cultural and tribal cultural resources shall be designated as confidential.